 I’ll shamelessly plug my solution here – RightHello supports B2B tech companies in effective cold email lead generation.
 Our platform has 4,5 mln companies to pick from and easy segmentation to find your ideal leads.
 We write cold email campaigns that convert and assist you throughout the lead generation process to make sure you start getting only qualified leads, straight into your inbox – request a demo and we’ll contact you.

 - contextual PPC can work magic

 - highly effective if you know what your target audience wants

 - specialists that focus only on PPC have a huge advantage

-- in most cases it’s much too expensive, and prices are only going up
+- in most cases, it’s much too expensive, and prices are only going up

-- more and more people use adblock and often don’t even get to see banners, videos and other clickable ads on websites
+- more and more people use AdBlock and often don’t even get to see banners, videos and other clickable ads on websites

 Verdict: Might work if you find a way to out-do others creatively, and have huge experience doing it (or have someone like that on your team).
 Not a good one for early stage start-ups, unless you already have the proper branding and messaging to attract your target group.
-In general, better for medium and big companies with cash to spend and a recognizable name, looking for additional tactics to increase their online footprint.
+In general, better for medium and big companies with cash to spend and a recognisable name, looking for additional tactics to increase their online footprint.

 5. Email marketing

 - huge possibilities of personalising messages